cbdscolin/CS5700-Midterm-FTP/README.md

 uploading file to FTP server, downloading file from FTP server and deleting file on the FTP server.

 John worked on integrating this code with the code that does command line parsing (calling the relevant functions).
 Colin and John worked together on fixing issues related to the code and handling possible errors.

+John and Colin worked together on adding unit tests to check the functionality implemented in the program.